 Will I have to income qualify every year?

 No, you will only need to income qualify for the initial approval.
-However, if you or a household member anticipates a substantial increase of income, this should be reported with the application.

 What if I am suppose to receive child support but I don't receive those payments?

 We understand that this happens.
 However, please bring proof that the absent parent is to provide you with child support.
 This information can be obtained from the Attorney General's office.

 I don't want to file for child support, am I still eligible?

 No. This is possible additional income that is due to the household for the children involved.
 This additional income may cause an otherwise eligible applicant to become ineligible.